Lessons in the Controversial — How a Brand Can Make the Best of It

 Pepsi’s ‘Live for Now’ ad featuring Kendall Jenner is a good example of what could happen when brands make a tone-deaf campaign around a controversial issue.

-Whether your company’s looking to deal with controversial content or partnering with a controversial individual for a specific marketing campaign, the best you can do is tread carefully.
-Sometimes it can be difficult to gauge the reactions your campaign will get from the masses, but a delicate hand while addressing the issue is key.
+Whatever your brand chooses — and who, for that matter —, the most important part is staying true to your brand values.
+It can be difficult to gauge the reactions your campaign will get from the masses, but a delicate hand while addressing the issue is key.
+Stay true to your brand and what it stands for.
 It isn’t always better to ask forgiveness than permission, and a thorough social media dive into the issues at hand could prove beneficial when executing a controversial campaign.